Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Ultralight dark matter

-Searches for such ultralight dark matter with atomic clocks is sensitive to the mass range whose energy scale is the same as or smaller than the single cycle of the clock operation, which is $\sim 1$ s.
-This corresponds to the mass of $10^{-15}$ eV/c$^2$ or less.
-The lower bound for this mass is set by the overall duration of clock operation.
-From a perspective of cosmology, the mass of the dark matter is expected to be larger than $10^{-22}$ eV to explain all phenomena with a single candidate, because at this mass, its de Broglie wavelength exceeds the size of dwarf galaxies.
-However, if dark matter is composed of multiple components, the mass range below $10^{-22}$ eV is still meaningful.
+Searches for ultralight dark matter using atomic clocks are sensitive to mass ranges whose energy scale is the same as or smaller than the single cycle of the clock operation, which is $\sim 1$ s.
+This corresponds to a dark matter mass of $10^{-15}$ eV/c$^2$ or lower.
+The lower bound for this mass is determined by the overall duration of clock operation.
+From a cosmological perspective, dark matter is generally expected to have a mass greater than $10^{-22}$ eV in order to account for all observed phenomena with a single candidate.
+This is because the de Broglie wavelength of dark matter exceeds the size of dwarf galaxies at this mass.
+However, if dark matter consists of multiple components, mass ranges below $10^{-22}$ eV may still be relevant for investigation.

-The first proposal for searching for ultralight dark matter with atomic clocks was to search for topological dark matter that induces time dilation using an array of atomic clocks \cite{NatPhys.10.933}.
-This concept assumed the use of GPS satellites \cite{NatCommun.8.1195}, and experimental realization in the lab required the collaboration of multiple groups at geographically different locations \cite{SciAdv.4.eaau4869,NewJPhys.22.093010}.
-Later, it was proposed to detect ultralight dilaton dark matter that couples to fundamental constants \cite{PhysRevD.91.015015}.
-This proposal is easier for a single laboratory to implement.
+The first proposal for a search for ultralight dark matter using atomic clocks focused on detecting topological dark matter with quadratic coupling to SM particles \cite{NatPhys.10.933}.
+This concept initially relied on GPS satellites \cite{NatCommun.8.1195} and required collaboration between multiple research groups across different geographic locations for experimental realization \cite{SciAdv.4.eaau4869}.
+Later, a new approach was proposed to detect ultralight dilaton dark matter, putting emphasis on the linear coupling to fundamental constants \cite{PhysRevD.91.015015}.
+This proposal included clock comparisons within a single location.
+After this proposal, various experimental efforts and theoretical analyses of existing data were conducted to put constraints on the ultralight dark matter, starting with a constraint derived from Dy spectroscopy \cite{PhysRevLett.115.011802}.

 For dark matter that couples to fundamental constants, a scalar field is typically assumed.
-The interaction between this field and ordinary matter is characterized by the following Lagrangian density \cite{PhysRevD.91.015015}:
+The interaction between this field and ordinary matter is described by the following Lagrangian density \cite{PhysRevD.91.015015,PhysRevA.94.022111,PhysRevLett.115.201301}: